 Next Generation Mobility Starts Here

-The Detroit Region is at the forefront of autonomous vehicle and mobility technology, boasting the world’s densest automotive cluster and the greatest concentration of engineering talent in the U.S.
+The Detroit Region is at the forefront of autonomous vehicle and mobility technology, boasting the world’s largest automotive cluster and the second greatest concentration of engineering talent in the U.S.

 From GM to Google, global automotive leaders are all investing in the Detroit Region.
 Stellantis, formerly known as FCA, invested $1.6 billion to build the first new auto plant in the U.S. in over a decade.
 Ford is investing $740 million in an electric and autonomous vehicles hub, and Google invested another $17 million to expand its self-driving car project: Waymo.
 All together, 73% of the United States’ private-sector automotive R&D is invested directly in the Detroit Region.

 With their support, we have become a national leader in automotive innovation.
-The region is home to the American Center for Mobility, the country’s premier research and testing lab for connected and automated vehicles.
+The region is home to the American Center for Mobility, the country’s premier test bed for connected and automated vehicles.
 And Michigan is the top state for connected vehicle operational deployments funded by the U.S. Department of Transportation.